Esri/node-arcgis/source/index.md

   orgId: String,            // ID of the org the user belongs too
   modified: Date,           // date when the user
   region: String,           // two letter country code ex: 'us'
-  tags: Array,              // array of tags that user has used maybe?
+  tags: Array,              // array of tags that user has used, with counts
   thumbnail: String,        // name of the users thumbnail image ex: 'coolguy.jpg'
   units: String,            // 'imperial' or 'metric'
   update: Function,         // updates the user information